 4. “How do you charge for your services?”

 Legally, financial planners must disclose all forms of payment and fees.
 The cost to you will depend on the complexity of your financial situation and plan, as well as the fee method the financial planner uses.
 There are various ways to structure fees, and it typically starts with an initial fee to cover identifying your needs, developing a strategy and implementing the recommendations.
-There could also be administration and ongoing service fees for regular reviews of your plan.
+According to research by Investment Trends*, on average you’ll be charged $2,250 in up-front fees the first time you see a planner.
+Younger clients (under 45) tend to pay half of what older clients pay, on average ($1,200 vs. $2,600).
+This is because younger clients tend to have less wealth accumulated and require less complex advice.
+There could also be ongoing fees when you continue your relationship with a planner for administration and regular reviews of your plan, the average ongoing advice fees are $3,450 per annum.
 Ask your financial planner how they charge for their services in your first meeting – and don’t be afraid to shop around.

 5. “What’s your specialty?”